Wonderful Wanderings

 San Diego hop on hop off trolley tour with Old Town Trolley Tours

 Old Town Trolley Tours was founded by three friends in Key West, Florida, in the early 1970s.
-They wanted to preserve historic Old Town Key West by introducing visitors to it and raise awareness.
-Their business took off and is now based in six cities, among which San Diego.
+They wanted to preserve historic Old Town Key West by introducing visitors to it and raising awareness.
+Their business took off and is now based in six cities, among which is San Diego.

 Old Town Trolley Tours works with a hop-on/hop-off system.
 You buy a ticket once and with that ticket you can hop on and off the trolleys driving through San Diego for an entire day (or two, if you get the two-day tour).